SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Cloud_Connection_Issues.md

    > [!NOTE]
    > This button is only available if the cloud identity has expired.
 It is also only available for users who have the [*Owner* or *Admin* role](xref:Changing_the_role_of_a_DCP_user) in the DMS.

 ## Contact support

-If the connection issues still persist, please contact [tech support](https://skyline.be/contact/tech-support).
+If the connection issues still persist, contact [tech support](https://skyline.be/contact/tech-support).